Backflow Testing: What is It and Why is It Necessary?

 Municipal codes require annual testing of backflow prevention devices to ensure that they are functioning properly.
 You can be fined if testing is not completed on time, or the water supply to your property or business might be cut off.
 That is why we recommend scheduling testing well ahead of time.

-Fortunately, Best Plumbing is here to help!
+Fortunately, Best Plumbing is available to help!
 We provide a variety of commercial and residential services in Seattle and Bellevue, including backflow prevention device installation and testing.
-Call (206) 633-1700 or submit a contact form online to schedule testing for your business or property.
+Call (206) 785-2360 or submit a contact form online to schedule testing for your business or property.